shawntabrizi/awesome-polkadot/playbook.md

 # The Polkadot Playbook

-The minimum set of information you need to be able to explain Polkadot to others.
+Simple, accurate answers to common questions about Polkadot, backed by extensive references and source material, empowering anyone to become a Polkadot ambassador.

 ## What is Polkadot?